amlantalukder/EPIP/README.md

 Date: May 28,2018

 EPIP is a software used to identify target genes of enhancers in human genome.
-It is developed by the computational System biology group at UCF.
+It was developed by the computational System biology group at UCF.

 INSTALLATION